celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 export CELO_BENEFICIARY_ADDRESS=<Beneficiary>
 ```

 Next, you will find the address of the `ReleaseGold` contract deployed for your beneficiary address.
 The `ReleaseGold` contract has its own address and is separate from the beneficiary address, but there are certain aspects of it that can be controlled only by the beneficiary.
+For more details, please refer to the [Understanding ReleaseGold page](release-gold.md).

 Open the list of [all ReleaseGold deployments](https://storage.googleapis.com/celo-website/releasegold/CeloMainnetReleaseGoldAll.json) and locate your address (use Edit>Find in your browser, then paste the beneficiary address).
 Copy the matching value next to `ContractAddress` into your clipboard.